Diamond DA50 Magnum, Austria

 Diamond Aircraft's DA50 Magnum is the company's latest offering in the single-engine piston category.
 The three-door, four-seater aircraft boasts superior safety, spacious interiors and innovative comfort features.
 Its maximum take-off weight is 3,262lb.

-Magnum features
+DA50 Magnum features

 These features are important where factors such as AVGAS availability and cost are considered.
 The aircraft is also an attractive option for environmentally conscious pilots that want to fly long distances without restrictions on payload.

-The aircraft can be equipped with entertainment features such as LCD displays, with optional additional LCD displays being able to be installed at the back of the seats.
+The aircraft can be equipped with entertainment features, such as LCD displays, with optional additional LCD displays being able to be installed at the back of the seats.
 Passengers can also listen to XM satellite radio or play music from their MP3 players.

 Ventilation is provided through four huge eyeballs as well as overhead vents.
 An easy-to-use air-conditioning system provides comfort during hot weather conditions.